 - Video clips should not exceed 20 minutes TOTAL in duration.

-- Video files should be 100MB TOTAL or less.
+- Each video file should be 100MB TOTAL or less.

 Unit and Lesson Plans

 - Student teachers should decide on a unit of instruction in which to embed the edTPA.
-A unit plan (or PASL) must be submitted to the college supervisors approximately one week prior to the teaching of the unit.
-The edTPA itself covers 3-5 days of instruction (called the “learning segment”) within the unit; students must prepare a 20-minute teaching video (as specified by the content-area handbook), submit lesson plans (using SIOP), analyze student work, and reflect on the teaching segment.
+The edTPA covers 3-5 days of instruction (called the “learning segment”) within the unit; students prepare a 20-minute teaching video (as specified by the content-area handbook), submit lesson plans using the St. Olaf template: (color and edTPA coded) or non-coded), analyze student work, and reflect on the teaching segment.

-- Unit Plan – this is a template you can use for your unit plan; you should send a copy to your generalist and specialist supervisors at least ONE WEEK before you teach the unit.
-YOU DO NOT NEED TO DO TASKS A and B before you send it to your supervisor.
+- Unit Plan– this is a template you can use for your unit plan; you should send a copy to your generalist and specialist supervisors at least ONE WEEK before you teach the unit.

-- Feedback Loop for Student Learning – this is a template music students teaching ensembles may find helpful to use for their Unit Plans/Lesson Plans.
+- Feedback Loop for Student Learning -this is a template music student teachers working with ensembles may find helpful to use for their Unit Plans/Lesson Plans.